coder3101/testcaser/README.md

 sudo ./install.sh
 ```

 Type in your password and wait for the script to install the testcaser.
+You will be asked if you want to install `virtualjudge` as well.
+Depending upon the choice, script will install the requested components.

 If you get any Error make sure that scripts are executable by running